Founded in 1972, Michigan Technological University’s Summer Youth Programs (SYP) offers

 in exceptional young people from around the world.

-The SYP Visiting Instructor Program has accepted proposals from educators to design and deliver a week-long course during our 2021 Summer Youth Programs.
+The SYP Visiting Instructor Program is now accepting proposals from educators to design and deliver a week-long course during our 50th anniversary of Summer Youth Programs in Summer 2022.
 Click Here download the RFP as a PDF or view details below.

 Compensation & Benefits